dinoboards/yellow-msx-series-for-rc2014/rtc/README.md

 > Please note, I can provide no guarantees as to the accuracy of this clock over time with or without calibration.

 To aid in calibration, I wrote a small MSX-DOS application `RTCCALB.COM`, that allows you to calibrate the RTC against your CPU's clock.
 This should allow for a good approximation.
+Do not worry if you can not get the clock the sync with the CPU clock.
+Just get as close as you can.
+If you notice your clock is gaining or losing time, you may want to retry calibration and apply a fudge factor to your calibration.

 You can build the application from within this repo, or download a pre-compiled version under the github [releases](https://github.com/vipoo/yellow-msx-series-for-rc2014/releases)